-Upon submission of the investigation report to the parties, the Title IX Coordinator or a Deputy Title IX Coordinator will select an Administrative Hearing Panel and charge that panel to (a) review the investigation report and the responses of the parties to that report, (b) convene and conduct an impartial hearing with live examination of witnesses, (c) determine whether the information is sufficient, by a preponderance of the evidence standard, to establish that the Respondent violated College policy, and (d) in cases where the Respondent is found responsible, deliberate and impose an appropriate sanction.
+Upon submission of the investigation report to the parties, the Title IX Coordinator will select an Administrative Panel and charge that panel to (a) review the investigation report and the responses of the parties to that report, (b) convene to conduct individual meetings that provide for the opportunity for live examination of party witnesses, (c) determine whether the information is sufficient, by a preponderance of the evidence standard, to establish that the Respondent violated this policy, and (d) in cases where the Respondent is found responsible, deliberate and impose an appropriate sanction.

-The Administrative Hearing Panel will have three members, two of whom must be College employees.
+The Administrative Panel will have three voting members, all of whom must be College employees, and a non-voting Chair, who may be an external professional who is present to make relevance determinations and ensure compliance with policy.
 The employee members of the panel will be drawn from a pool of College employees who have received specialized training, as described below.
-Whenever possible, in cases in which the Respondent is an employee of the College, at least one member of the panel will be from the same job classification (i.e., staff or faculty) as the Respondent.
-The pool will not include the Vice President for Academic Affairs, the Vice President of Finance and Operations, nor the Vice President for Student Success and Enrollment, who must remain available for appeals, nor will the President of the College serve on an Administrative Hearing Panel.
+The pool will not include the Vice President for Academic Affairs, the Vice President of Finance and Operations, nor the Vice President for Student Success and Enrollment, who must remain available for appeals, nor will the pool include the General Counsel or the President of the College.